-Not applicable (do not complete the remaining items) Waiver providers are responsible for the administration of medications to waiver participants who cannot self-administer and/or have responsibility to oversee participant self-administration of medications. (complete the remaining items)
+Not applicable (do not complete the remaining items)

+Waiver providers are responsible for the administration of medications to waiver participants who cannot self-administer and/or have responsibility to oversee participant self-administration of medications. (complete the remaining items)

-ii.
+- ii.
 State Policy.
-Summarize the State policies that apply to the administration of medications by waiver providers or waiver provider responsibilities when participants self-administer medications, including (if applicable) policies concerning medication administration by non-medical waiver provider personnel.
-State laws, regulations, and policies referenced in the specification are available to CMS upon request through the Medicaid agency or the operating agency (if applicable).
+Summarize the State policies that apply to the administration of medications by waiver providers or waiver provider responsibilities when participants self-administer medications, including (if applicable) policies concerning medication administration by nonmedical waiver provider personnel.
+State laws, regulations, and policies referenced in the specification are available to CMS upon request through the Medicaid agency or the operating agency (if applicable). - iii.

-iii.
 Medication Error Reporting.
 Select one of the following:

 Providers that are responsible for medication administration are required to both record and report medication errors to a State agency (or agencies).
 Complete the following three items:

-- (a) Specify State agency (or agencies) to which errors are reported: - (b) Specify the types of medication errors that providers are required to record:
+(a) Specify State agency (or agencies) to which errors are reported:

+(b) Specify the types of medication errors that providers are required to record:

-(c) Specify the types of medication errors that providers must report to the State: medication responsible for medication administration are required to record a errors but make information about medication errors available requested by the State. types of medication errors that providers are required to record: iv.
-S State Oversight I Responsibility.
-Specify the State agency (or agencies) responsible for rformance of waiver providers in the administration of medications to W vaiver participants s and how monitoring is performed and its frequency.
+(c) Specify the types of medication errors that providers must report to the State:

+Providers responsible for medication administration are required to record medication errors but make information about medication errors available only when requested by the State.

+Specify the types of medication errors that providers are required to record:

+iv.
+State Oversight Responsibility.
+Specify the State agency (or agencies) responsible for monitoring the performance of waiver providers in the administration of medications to waiver participants and how monitoring is performed and its frequency.